 As we entered the 21st century, the field expanded significantly into the arena of biotechnology and has included biology as one of the fundamental pillars of the field.
 In addition to chemical and physical methods, we now harness nature’s biological capability as a tool to provide vital solutions to the sustainable production of fuels, chemicals, and pharmaceuticals, the protection of the environment, and the development of better healthcare solutions.

 The expansion of the field into biotechnology prompted the change of our departmental name to Chemical and Biomolecular Engineering in 2005.
 In additional to the core chemical engineering curriculum, undergraduates now have options to study a specialized path, including semiconductor manufacturing, for students planning to enter the microelectronics industry; environmental chemical engineering, for those who are passionate about environmentally friendly and sustainable technologies, and biomolecular engineering, for students with an interest in biotechnology.
 Students also have ample opportunities to learn from and to conduct research alongside eminent UCLA faculty conducting cutting-edge research.

-Today, the faculty of our department has world-renowned strengths in multiple areas, including biological synthesis of chemicals, pharmaceuticals, and biomaterials, water treatment, semiconductor materials processing, alternative energy, and nanotechnology.
-Our faculty has already developed novel approaches for drug delivery, designed smart water purification systems, perfected next-generation technology for microelectronics processing, invented novel battery designs, accomplished molecular-level processing, developed combinatorial methods for catalyst discovery, and advanced mathematical theories and computational methods for solving large scale problems.
+Today, the faculty of our department has world-renowned strengths in multiple areas, including biological synthesis of chemicals, pharmaceuticals, and biomaterials, water treatment, semiconductor materials processing, alternative energy, nanotechnology, process control and systems engineering.
+Our faculty has already developed novel approaches for drug delivery, designed smart water purification systems, perfected next-generation technology for microelectronics processing, invented novel battery designs, accomplished molecular-level processing, developed combinatorial methods for catalyst discovery, and advanced mathematical theories and computational methods for solving process control and systems engineering problems.

 Please take a few moments to browse our Web site and to learn more about our curricula, research activities, and current events.